Mayo Hall (Bengaluru): History

 Mayo Hall was a part of a larger design to develop the cantonment into an integrated civil and military station.
 Accordingly, around the mid-1800s, a series of developmental activities began.

 The army that defeated Tipu Sultan in the 4th Mysore War was relocated from the swamps of Srirangapatana to the more temperate Bangalore in 1809.
 The crown's administrative staff and the army's families began arriving, after sailing around the Cape of Good Hope.
 Tradesmen also arrived in this manner and contributed to the westernization of Bangalore.

-Lord Mayo (christened Richard Southwell Bourke) was appointed the Viceroy and Governor-General of India.
+Richard Bourke was appointed the Viceroy and Governor-General of India.
 In the period 1869–1872, he traveled extensively in India and was greatly impressed, and stated that Britain should hold India "as long as the sun shines in heaven".

-On a visit to Port Blair's prison, Lord Mayo was stabbed to death by Sher Ali, a Pathan life convict, the only Viceroy to be murdered in office.
+On a visit to Port Blair's prison, Richard Bourke was stabbed to death by Sher Ali, a Pathan life convict, the only Viceroy to be murdered in office.
 The convict who killed him did so to avenge his father's death in the First Anglo-Afghan War.

 As a tribute to this administrator, a commemorative building was erected on the South Parade on a flat ground with trees, flowering bushes and a low wall on the south side.
 Terraced lawns surrounded the two-story building.
 It cost around ₹45,000, a sum raised largely through public donations.

 Mayo Hall was inaugurated by the British Resident on 6 June 1883.
 The Bangalore District Gazetteer noted that "The building in elevation is remarkable for its composition of architrave and pedimented windows, varied with key-storied arches, beautifully executed consoles, balustraded ledges and typical Greek cornice."

 Inside the building, framed pictures of the British nobility and notable citizens could be found in the hall.
 On the first floor, Italian chandeliers and ornate furniture were installed.

 The late Kora Chandy described the Mayo Hall as "one of the most elegant public buildings of the era in Southern India."
 Several Greco-Roman elements and influences are apparent in the building: architrave and pediment windows, key-stoned arches, balustrade ledges, beautiful consoles, Greek cornices, Tuscan columns, and wooden floors.